cjcjameson/cjcjameson.github.io/readme.txt

 Hello world!
-This is my first git repo and first website I'm creating from scratch
+This was my first git repo and first website I created from scratch in early 2014

+Moving everything over to my github.io place (9/18/14)

 C.J.
 Jameson
-3/7/2014
 cjcjameson at gmail dot com